pegasystems/pega-helm-charts/docs/Deploying-Pega-on-AKS.md

 Some of the required applications are binary files that you download from the organizations, download area.
-In order to use the docker command, the instructions available on the docker website are included in this document if you’d prefer to just doc the installation and not navigate to the docker documentation support website.
+In order to use the docker command, the instructions available on the docker website are included in this document so you can follow the installation steps here instead of navigating to the docker documentation support website.

 #### Installing unzip